8 tips for finding pet care while on vacation

 - Any health or behavioral concerns.

-- Emergency info including your vet’s name, address and phone number, along with proof of pet health insurance if applicable.
+- Emergency info, including your vet’s name, address and phone number, along with proof of pet health insurance, if applicable.

 This type of information is vital to have on hand for any pet care professional, so that your pet receives proper care and treatment in the event of an emergency.

+Regardless, protecting your pet now can help you get the most out of their coverage throughout their lifetime.
 Discover how a pet insurance policy can help provide comfort no matter where life takes you and your pet.